H. R. Milner: War

-On 5 February 1916 Milner was given a commission at the rank of Captain in the 194th Battalion (Edmonton Fusiliers).
-Later that year he reverted to Lieutenant and transferred to the 26th Battalion (New Brunswick).
+Having previously served as a provisional lieutenant in the 101st Regiment "Edmonton Fusiliers" of the Non-Permanent Active Militia, on 5 February 1916 Milner was given a commission at the rank of captain in the 194th Battalion in the Canadian Expeditionary Force.
+Later that year he reverted to lieutenant and transferred to the 26th Battalion (New Brunswick).
 On 13 October 1916 he set sail aboard HMT Olympic for England.
-On 30 April 1918, while the Battalion was stationed near Blairville, one of the battalion company headquarters was shelled by the Germans.
+On 30 April 1918, while the battalion was stationed near Blairville, one of the battalion company headquarters was shelled by the Germans.
 Milner was slightly wounded but remained on duty.
 On the night of 31 March/1 April, the 26th relieved the 3rd Guards Brigade in the front line trenches near Neuville-Vitasse.
-Still on the front lines, on 6/7 May the Battalion executed a nighttime raid on enemy posts.
+Still on the front lines, on 6/7 May the battalion executed a nighttime raid on enemy posts.
 The raid consisted of four parties each comprising one officer and 21 men.
 Milner was placed in command of A Company.
 The raid was successful and resulted in the capture of two prisoners and one light machine gun.
 However, the enemy set off several bombs during the attack, one of which wounded Milner severely with shrapnel.
 Two days later the battalion was relieved and moved to Wailly, and Milner was sent to hospital at Rouen.
 On 23 May he was admitted to the Reading War Hospital in England.
-At the end of May he was transferred to the Canadian Convalescent Officers' Hospital in Matlock Bath where he had his left thumb amputated while his right leg continued to heal.
+At the end of May he was transferred to the Canadian Convalescent Officers' Hospital in Matlock Bath, where he had his left thumb amputated while his right leg continued to heal.
 He was discharged on 13 August.
 By September he had been taken on strength again and was appointed an adjutant to the 26th.
-Following Armistice, on 3 January 1919 he was admitted to 12th Canadian General Hospital in Bramshott with Hemoptysis, but was discharged three days later.
+Following Armistice, on 3 January 1919 he was admitted to 12th Canadian General Hospital in Bramshott with hemoptysis, but was discharged three days later.
 Milner sailed home to Canada on 22 March 1919 and was decommissioned on 3 April.